buildspace/buildspace-projects/GPT3_Writer/en/Section_2/Lesson_3_Add_in_your_prompt.md

 export default generateAction;
 ```

 The most important line here is `const secondPrompt`.
-This is where “build” my second prompt based on the output of `basePromptOutput`.
+This is where I “build” my second prompt based on the output of `basePromptOutput`.
 I also use `${req.body.userInput}` here as well to give my model even more context.
 At the end, I change final JSON result to `{ output: secondPromptOutput }` so my user see’s the output of the second prompt on our UI.

 No UI changes required here btw!
 All we’re doing is changing the backend.